 It is now possible to connect a RepairShopr account into Domotz.
 RepairShopr will become one of the available Contact Channels available to be used in Shared Alerts.
 This means that Domotz creates and update RepairShopr Tickets when a specific event occurs on the networks or devices monitored through Domotz.

 Domotz creates a RepairShopr Ticket for any specified alert within Domotz.
 The same ticket is updated by Domotz automatically, in the case other events occur on the same network or device and as far as the ticket is still open in RepairShopr.
 When the previous ticket is closed and a new event occurs on the same network or device, a new ticket will be opened and a reference to the previous ticket is provided.

 Users are required to associate each Domotz Agent to one specific RepairShopr Customer/Site, so that every time the ticket is automatically created in RepairShopr, it flows under that specific Customer/Site.
-This integration requires the Certified Integration Package.

 It is now possible to integrate Domotz to Telegram.
 Following this guide it is possible to create Telegram webhook Endpoint which can be used into the Shared Alert Profile configuration as new contact channel.